Overview

 If there are mismatches:

-- TDS mismatch between Form 16 and Form 26AS: The employer may have deducted TDS but not deposited it.
-This is an employer compliance failure — file your return based on Form 16, not Form 26AS, and be prepared to respond to any inquiry from the tax department.
+- TDS mismatch between Form 16 and Form 26AS: the employer may have deducted TDS but not deposited it.
+That's an employer compliance failure.
+File your return based on Form 16, not Form 26AS, and be prepared to respond to any inquiry from the tax department.

-- Missing investment deductions: If you submitted proof but Form 16 does not reflect them, ask your employer to issue a revised Form 16 before you file your ITR (which must be filed by 31 July for most salaried individuals).
+- Missing investment deductions: if you submitted proof but Form 16 doesn't reflect them, ask your employer to issue a revised Form 16 before you file your ITR (due by 31 July for most salaried individuals).

 Common Mistakes to Avoid

 Not submitting HRA rent receipts to your employer.
-If you pay rent but do not submit rent receipts via Form 12BB, your employer deducts TDS on the full HRA without applying the Section 10(13A) exemption.
-You will get the money back when you file your return, but it is a cash-flow loss throughout the year.
+If you pay rent but don't submit rent receipts via Form 12BB, your employer deducts TDS on the full HRA without applying the Section 10(13A) exemption.
+You'll get the money back when you file your return, but it's a cash-flow loss throughout the year.
 Submit rent receipts by June of each financial year and update them if rent changes.

 Treating CTC as spendable income when planning monthly expenses.
-Many new employees build a budget based on their CTC divided by 12, then are surprised when their first paycheck is substantially lower.
-Always calculate your expected net take-home using actual CTC breakup and deduction estimates before accepting an offer or planning expenses.
+Many new employees build a budget based on their CTC divided by 12, then are surprised when their first paycheck lands substantially lower.
+Calculate your expected net take-home using the actual CTC breakup and deduction estimates before accepting an offer or planning expenses.

 Not informing your new employer of income from the previous employer.
-If you change jobs mid-year, your new employer does not know about income earned with your previous employer.
-Unless you disclose it, the new employer calculates TDS on only the remaining months of the financial year — potentially under-deducting.
-Request Form 12B from your old employer and submit it to your new employer within 30 days of joining to ensure correct TDS calculation for the full year.
+If you change jobs mid-year, your new employer has no visibility into income earned with your previous employer.
+Unless you disclose it, the new employer calculates TDS on only the remaining months of the financial year, potentially under-deducting.
+Request Form 12B from your old employer and submit it to your new employer within 30 days of joining so TDS gets calculated correctly for the full year.

 Assuming all deductions are statutory.
-Some deductions on your salary slip — advance recovery, cafeteria plan deductions, voluntary NPS contributions — are not statutory obligations and may be adjustable.
+Some deductions on your salary slip, like advance recovery, cafeteria plan deductions, or voluntary NPS contributions, aren't statutory obligations and may be adjustable.
 Review each deduction line item against your offer letter.

 Formula & Methodology